davidedc/livecodelab/docs/language-intro.md

 -----------
 If one wants to apply a transformation to only a primitive or two, just inline it all like so:
 ```
-rotate box # creates a spinning box
+rotate box line # creates a box and a line, both spinning
-peg # not affected by rotate
+peg # not spinning
 ```
 basically, if a matrix transformation is followed by some primitives, LCL will interpret that as to mean that you want to apply the tranformation only to those primitives on the same line (up to the next semicolon).

 Note that a transformation immediately followed by a semicolon indicates that the transformation is not chained to the ony primitives on the same line, but rather the transformation applies to the whole world as standard.
 ```
-rotate; box # rotate is not chained to the box
+rotate; box line # rotate is not chained only to the box
-peg # peg and anything following it are spinning
+peg # box, line, peg and anything following are spinning
 ```